This guide is based on capacity planning for Single-Node, Cluster and VictoriaMetrics Cloud docs.

 Active Time Series #

-If you already use Prometheus, you can get the number of Active Time Series by running the following query:
+For Prometheus, get the max number of Active Time Series over last 24h by running the following query:

 sum(max_over_time(prometheus_tsdb_head_series[24h]))